 Hi Debbie!
 According to the website of the makers of the FoodSaver® bags...

-"Jarden Consumer Solutions is diligent in our efforts to ensure that our products are compliant with all industry standards, including the regulations set by the Food and Drug Administration (FDA) and Health Canada.
-In response to your inquiry, none of our FoodSaver® branded bags, rolls or canisters contains Bisphenol A. We understand your concern and hope that our response helps you in making informed decisions for you and your family."
+"Sunbeam Products, Inc. is diligent in our efforts to ensure that our products are compliant with all industry standards, including the regulations set by the Food and Drug Administration (FDA) and Health Canada.
+None of our FoodSaver® branded bags, rolls or canisters contains Bisphenol A."

 THAT SAID, if you are uncomfortable with it, you can always just seal your stuff up, then remove it from the bags before heating.
 That works just as well. xo!
 Sass